|

 31 |

-Alexander, a Halifax swimmer with type 1 ("juvenile") diabetes, conducted
+swimmer with type 1 ("juvenile") diabetes, conducted 32 blood tests

-32 blood tests while treading water to manage her diabetes.
-Jen swam attached
+while treading water to manage her diabetes.
+Jen swam attached to a

 average level of 7.0 mmol/L. Scheduling conflicts lead Jen to swim on the